wolandscat/EOMF/README.md

 * [The Method dispatcher classes](library/app_support/method_dispatch).

-* The Message DB and Icon DB tools above should be built into Eiffel Studio.
+* The mstg_code_gen and icon_code_gen tools above should be built into Eiffel Studio.

 * The [vendor fixes](library/vendor-fixes/eiffel_software).